raleel/mythras-srd/0006_Vehicles.md

 #### VTOL

 Vertical takeoff/landing.
 This trait is inherent for helicopters and similar vehicles that use a combination of rotors to produce lift.
-When applied to fixed-wing aircraft it indicates the use of fixed or align-able thrusters to control airborne attitude, ascentascent, and descent.
+When applied to fixed-wing aircraft it indicates the use of fixed or align-able thrusters to control airborne attitude, ascent, and descent.

 #### Walker

 The vehicle propels itself using articulated legs.
 Walker vehicles are capped at the Speed of Gentle, whatever their Size.
 However, Walkers can be built to heights that would simply be unstable for vehicles equipped with other means of locomotion.

-#### Weaponised
+#### Weaponized

 The vehicle has been adapted to accommodate weaponry.
 Weapon systems are discussed on page XX.

-## Handling and Manoeuvres
+## Handling and Maneuvers

-Evasive or sudden manoeuvres require a successful Drive/Pilot roll to ensure that the driver or pilot retains control of the vehicle.
-Most vehicles are designed and built to withstand occasional stresses and strains, but the Games Master may rule that a particular manoeuvre requires a roll at a higher grade of difficulty, depending on how ambitious it is.
+Evasive or sudden maneuvers require a successful Drive/Pilot roll to ensure that the driver or pilot retains control of the vehicle.
+Most vehicles are designed and built to withstand occasional stresses and strains, but the Games Master may rule that a particular maneuver requires a roll at a higher grade of difficulty, depending on how ambitious it is.
 Failure means that control over the vehicle is lost: roll on the Loss of Control chart.

 Note that the Loss of Control Table only applies to terrestrial vehicles.
 Similar effects can be applied to airborne and space vehicles, but Games Masters will need to adjust the reasoning for the specific effect.
 For example, an aircraft, rather than skidding, might go into a spin.

 Also, a vehicle's inherent handling may have an additional impact on the Drive roll.
-Handling is either Easy, Standard, Hard, Formidable or Herculean and determines the starting point for the Drive roll when executing a manoeuvre.
-The difficulty grade for the manoeuvre is then applied to the handling to determine the final difficulty.
+Handling is either Easy, Standard, Hard, Formidable or Herculean and determines the starting point for the Drive roll when executing a maneuver.
+The difficulty grade for the maneuver is then applied to the handling to determine the final difficulty.

-For example, a high performancehigh-performance motorcycle has in-built gyro-stabilisersgyrostabilisers giving it a Handling of Easy.
-The driver wants to perform a 180 degree180-degree skid-turn to evade a pursuer, a manoeuvre the Games Master rates as being one additional grade of difficulty.
+For example, a high-performance motorcycle has in-built gyrostabilizers giving it a Handling of Easy.
+The driver wants to perform a 180 degree180-degree skid-turn to evade a pursuer, a maneuver the Games Master rates as being one additional grade of difficulty.
 The rider must therefore make his Drive roll at Standard rather than Easy.
-If he had been attempting the same manoeuvre on a non-stabilised motorcycle, the Drive roll would be at Hard.
+If he had been attempting the same maneuver on a non-stabilized motorcycle, the Drive roll would be at Hard.

 Superior Handling is a Trait.
 If a vehicle does not have the trait as part of its description, then the default is Standard handling for any vehicle of size Large and below.
 Huge and Enormous vehicles inherently have the Handling trait of Formidable and Herculean, respectively, and the Games Master is at liberty to rule that certain manoeuvres are simply impossible to achieve due to the vehicle's size.